FifoF/novelette/README.md

 been tested, but are still subject to change.

 Update: April 27, 2023: The essential code works, as far as I can tell.
 Testing welcome.
-The HTML documentation will have a mjaor revision, so that it is more readable by new TeX users.
+The HTML documentation will have a major revision, so that it is more readable by new TeX users.
 Over the next few week, I intend to add "docmute" capability (if it works the way I hope it will), but that would not affect the essential code.
 Still tweaking.